imperialacm/acm.doc.ic.ac.uk/contents/sens/2017-ice-skate/index.md

 ![All attendants](group.jpg)
 </div>

-We had an amazing ice skating event at QUEENS skate near Queensway State.
+We had an amazing ice skating event at QUEENS skate.
+For some of us it was the first time we have gone ice-skating but luckily there were also more skilled ice-skaters amongst us.
-Even though it is the first time for some of us to skate, but luckily we also have few peers who are very good at ice-skating.
-We also have some fresh faces to join our social event for the first time.
-Some went for a dinner after the ice skating.

-If you miss this time, you can join our next time social event!
+If you missed this time, you can join our next social event!

-Come to the event, join us and have fun!
+#### Join us and have fun!

-For those who have not subscribe us yet, do that now, as we will send the event announcement through email.
+For those who have not subscribed us yet, do that now, as we will send the event announcements through email.

-Thanks for [Macrosoft](https://www.microsoft.com/en-gb/) who sponsors this event.
+Thanks to [Microsoft](https://www.microsoft.com/en-gb/) who sponsors our events.

  <span class="more"></span>